Charles Frederick Henningsen: Nicaragua

-In 1851, Henningsen traveled to the United States shortly after Kossuth arrived in that country.
+In 1852, Henningsen travelled to the United States shortly after Kossuth arrived in that country.
 He remained in the United States as a representative of Hungarian interests.
 He served under William Walker in Nicaragua from October 1856, and was appointed major-general, commanding Walker's artillery.

-He directed the defense of Rivas on 23 March 1856 and during the Second Battle of Rivas (11 April 1856).

-He was second in command at the Battle of the Transit (11 November 1856) and at the Battle of Masaya.

-He commanded the Battle of Obraje and was second in command at the 3rd and 4th battles of San Jorge.

 He was responsible for burning Granada, at that time the capital of Nicaragua, during the early hours of November 23, 1856.
 During this incident, he was in Granada with 419 men under orders from Walker to set the city on fire.
 The next day he was surrounded by some 2,800 Central American troops, fighting his way to Lake Nicaragua for twenty two days with a loss of 272 killed, wounded, deserters, and captured.
-Nothing of the city was left but a smoking ruin; when He withdrew, he left an inscription on a lance reading, in Spanish, Aquí fue Granada ("Here was Granada").
+Nothing of the city was left but a smoking ruin; when he withdrew, he left an inscription on a lance reading, in Spanish, Aquí fue Granada ("Here was Granada").

 At the lake, he was joined by a reinforcement of 170 men, and escaped by breaking the siege of the allied Central American forces.

 On 1 May 1857 Henningsen, along with Walker, surrendered to Commander Charles Henry Davis of the United States Navy and was repatriated.

 United States

 He became a citizen of the United States and was married to a niece of John M. Berrien, U.S. Senator from Georgia.
 Henningsen continued to pursue filibuster schemes and fought in the American Civil War for the Confederacy for a year, being made colonel (while still addressed as "General"), and frequently had command of the defenses of Richmond.
 He was involved in the Battle of Elizabeth City.
-However, disputes with the Confederate War Department and criticisms of President Davis effectively ended his military contributions.
 His wife, Wilhelmina "Willy" Henningsen (1820-1880) opened and operated a hospital (the Henningsen Hospital) in Richmond until 1863, when its operations were consolidated with the Louisiana Hospital.
 She was noted for the kindness and tenderness to the wounded and afflicted soldiers.
 After the war he took up his residence in Washington, D.C., and was involved in the movement to liberate Cuba from Spanish rule.
 During his declining years, he lived in straitened circumstances, but was supported by friends such as Colonel Albert Pike.